Basset Hound: low ear, tender heart

 Physical Characteristics

 With its short legs and elongated back, the Basset Hound adopts a profile recognizable from a thousand others.
-Its height at the withers generally ranges between 30 and 36 cm with a weight varying from 20 to 30 kg.
-This low morphology gives it a very low center of gravity, perfect for following scents on the ground, but it also exposes it to joint constraints.
-A robust bone structure supports a powerful body without sacrificing its flexibility.
+Its height at the withers generally ranges between 30 and 36 cm, with a weight varying from 20 to 30 kg.
+This low build gives it a very low center of gravity, perfect for following scents on the ground, but it also exposes it to joint stress.
+A sturdy bone structure supports a powerful body without sacrificing its flexibility.

 Basset Hound sitting in a garden showing its long ears and gentle gaze.